 The Second Amendment isn’t exclusively about guns – it does not say “guns” or “firearms”, it says “arms”.
 As a result, it includes guns, knives, swords and all other armaments.
 Make no mistake, the Second Amendment is about the irrevocable human right to defend ourselves.
 Any talk of eliminating such a right would not merely outlaw firearms, it would revoke your freedom to protect yourself in any way.
 Losing that right makes everyone a victim.
 No true American will ever stand for that.
 I know I never will.

-Speaking of Alexander Hamilton, did you know he wrote a series of incredibly important essays back in 1787, to explain to the citizens of the United States what the intentions were behind the Constitution.
+Speaking of our Founders, did you know Alexander Hamilton wrote a series of incredibly important essays back in 1787, to explain to the citizens of the United States what the intentions were behind the Constitution.
 You know about the Constitution, the Bill of Rights, and the Declaration of Independence, but few citizens are educated on the existence of these essays.
 These 88 essays (also written with the help of James Madison and John Jay) are known today as The Federalist Papers.
 I was never told about The Federalist Papers in school and I bet you weren’t either.
 To me, that is a travesty of our educational system.
 Along with the aforementioned triad of our founding documents, these papers hold equal credence.
 The reason The Federalist Papers are so vitally important to our history and our future is because they extrapolate upon the original intent of the Constitution, and by extension, the Bill of Rights.
 Consequently, when people today try to twist the meaning of these documents by claiming the language of the 18th century is unclear, a resource like The Federalist Papers serves to explain exactly what the founding fathers intended these documents to mean.

 Many people who try to undermine our Constitution attempt to twist the meaning of phrases into something else.
 They will claim that meanings are difficult to understand, which of course implies that you and I are stupid and they are far more intelligent and educated than the rest of us.
 Not to mention these rights were drafted less than 200 years ago, in plain English, by fellow Americans.
 They weren’t written 5000 years ago in hieroglyphs!
 Anyone claiming that “we don’t know what the intention was” behind the Bill of Rights is a liar with a sinister agenda.
 Thanks to The Federalist Papers, we don’t need to subjugate ourselves to anti-American opinions which redefine our fundamental ideals.
 The Federalist Papers are a way to confirm and elaborate upon the true objectives behind the Constitution, written by some of the most pivotal authors of those documents.